Define Consideration and its Essential Elements ICA 1872

 In India, however, past considerations are recognized as a valid consideration

-However, each agreement must be supported by consideration in Indian law in order to be valid
+However, each agreement must be supported by consideration of Indian law to be valid

-1. A valid consideration under the English law has a value in the eyes of the law, and such natural love and love, etc., cannot be regarded as good consideration.
+- A valid consideration under English law has value in the eyes of the law, and such natural love and love, etc., cannot be regarded as good consideration.

 But natural love and affection in Indians can support an agreement